-There are treatments for hospitalized patients with severe cases of COVID-19 that have been approved or authorized for emergency use by the FDA.
+There are treatments for hospitalized patients with severe cases of COVID-19 that have been approved or authorized for emergency use by the Food and Drug Administration (FDA).

 - Remdesivir is an antiviral drug approved by the FDA for the treatment of COVID-19 in hospitalized adults and hospitalized pediatric patients at least 12 years of age.
 It works by stopping SARS-CoV-2 from spreading in the body.

-- Health care providers and scientists are investigating other drugs and treatments, such as convalescent plasma, that may slow or reduce the virus’ growth and spread in the body, as well as to enhance breathing, provide disease-fighting antibodies, and help with other symptoms.
+- Health care providers and scientists are investigating other drugs and treatments that may slow or reduce the virus’ growth and spread in the body, as well as to enhance breathing, provide disease-fighting antibodies, and help with other symptoms.

 The National Institute of Health (NIH) COVID-19 Treatment Guidelines are for providers caring for patients with COVID-19.

 Ensuring the Safety and Effectiveness of Treatments

 After a public health emergency was declared for the COVID-19 pandemic, it was also determined that the Food and Drug Administration (FDA) could authorize the emergency use of tests, treatments, and vaccines to reduce suffering, loss of life and restore the health and security of our country.

 - FDA has approved the use of one anitviral drug Veklury (remdesivir) to treat COVID-19.
 FDA can also issue emergency use authorizations (EUAs) to allow healthcare providers to use products that are not yet approved, or that are approved for other uses, to treat patients with COVID-19 if certain legal requirements are met.